Chicken owners probably already know that their beloved birds can be pretty pesky if they are allowed to free-range.

 Can Chickens Eat Marigolds Raw?

 Yes, chickens may eat marigolds raw and this is the best way to serve them to them.
-Raw marigolds have the maximum nutrition value and are already soft and tender enough for chickens to eat easily.
+Raw marigolds have the maximum nutritional value and are already soft and tender enough for chickens to eat easily.

 Can Chickens Have Marigold Flowers?